dotnet/csharplang/meetings/working-groups/collection-literals/Compiler-synthesized-types.md

     We would likely not do this for collections stored into a location (like into a field).
 In that case, it seems more likely that the value might be enumerated many times.
 So this would really only be beneficial for the collection-expressions passed to r-values.

+1. Optimize patterns found in arguments to produce collections that do not actually need storage for those values.
+For example:

+    ```c#
+    IEnumerable<int> values = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];

+    // Can be emitted as:
+    IEnumerable<int> values = Enumerable.Range(1, 10);

+    // Or with a specialized compiler synthesized impl that does the same.
+    ```

+    Similar types of optimizations may be possible depending on how deep we want to go with analysis of the argument values.